 The permitted uses include the full range of general and tourist commercial uses which serve residents of the Village and tourists.
-Certain rural commercial and industrial uses may also be permitted if located in a subdivision designed for that purpose or if located on a County Road, subject to the access regulations referred to in Section 7.2, or on a Village road which is a principal access route into the Hamlet from adjacent rural designated lands.
-Industrial uses should be restricted to Class I uses as defined in the Ministry of Environment, Conservation and Parks Guideline D-6.
+Certain rural commercial and industrial uses may also be permitted if located in a subdivision designed for that purpose or if located on a County Road, subject to the access regulations referred to in Section 5.2.3, or on a Village road which is a principal access route into the Hamlet from adjacent rural areas.